easypanel-io/website/docs/05-templates/kavita/index.md

 ## Description

-Kavita is a rocket fueled self-hosted digital library app that supports a vast array of file formats.
-It has a slick design and offers lightning-fast performance.
-With Kavita, you can quickly resume your reading from your homepage, browse manga, comics, and books, and search for content.
-The app supports metadata filtering, ratings, and reviews for manga.
-It also has a built-in manga/comic/image reader and a customizable book reader.
-Kavita supports extensive file formats including ZIP, RAR, CBR, CBZ, EPUB, PDF, and more.
-It offers features like image scaling, fullscreen mode, dark mode, immersive mode, and customizable reading settings.
-The app allows user management and sharing, with the ability to create users and share libraries.
-Kavita is cross-platform and responsive, with no dependencies.
-It has a fast and efficient library scan, full metadata support, and cool statistics for individual user accounts and the server.
-The app is accessible and frequently updated with new features.
-It is available on Windows, Linux, macOS, Docker, and other platforms.
+Kavita is a high-speed, sleekly designed, self-hosted digital library that supports a wide range of file formats.
+It allows you to quickly resume your reading from your homepage, browse your Manga, Comics, and Books, and search for your favorite manga with ease.
+Kavita also provides full support for all fields from ComicInfo.xml (and EPUB) for metadata filtering.
+It features built-in ratings and reviews for each Manga, integrated chapters and volumes, and user &amp; library management.
+Kavita also includes a responsive Manga/Comic/Image Reader with impressive caching for a seamless reading experience, and a customizable Book reader.
+It also provides server and user stats, and premium features with a Kavita+ Subscription.
+Kavita supports a wide array of file formats for Manga/Comics, Books, and Raw Images.
+It also offers user management and sharing features, allowing you to create users and share your libraries with them.
+Kavita is fast, efficient, and responsive, offering full text search, grouping and organizing features, full metadata support and filtering ability, and cool stats for individual user accounts and your server.

 ## Benefits

-- Lightning Fast: Kavita offers lightning-fast performance, ensuring a smooth reading experience.
-- Slick Design: The app has a slick design that enhances the user experience.
-- Supports Vast Array of File Formats: Kavita supports a wide range of file formats, including manga, comics, books, and raw images.
+- Efficient Digital Library: Kavita is a self-hosted digital library that is lightning fast and supports a wide array of file formats.
+It allows you to easily read and share your server with friends.
-- Customizable Reading Experience: The app allows users to customize their reading experience by controlling font, spacing, margin, color theme, and more.
+- Customizable Reading Experience: Kavita offers a built-in book reader that allows you to customize your reading experience.
+Control font, spacing, margin, color theme, and navigate pages by tapping on the edges of the screen.
-- User Management and Sharing: Kavita enables users to create accounts, manage libraries, and share content with others.
-- Cross-Platform and Responsive: The app is cross-platform and responsive, ensuring compatibility and optimal performance on various devices.
-- Extensive File Support: Kavita supports a wide range of file formats, including ZIP, RAR, CBR, CBZ, EPUB, PDF, and more.
-- Accessible and Frequently Updated: The app is designed to be accessible and undergoes frequent updates to introduce new features and improvements.
+- Rich User and Library Management: Kavita provides user-based roles, authentication, and library management right from the app.
+It also offers built-in ratings and reviews per Manga.

 ## Features

-- Homepage: Quickly resume your reading from your homepage, access reading lists and collections.
-- Browse Manga, Comics, and Books: Easily browse and access your manga, comics, and books in one place.
-- Search: Search for manga and other content quickly and efficiently.
-- Metadata Support: Fully supports all fields from ComicInfo.xml (and EPUB) to provide filtering on metadata.
-- Ratings and Reviews: Built-in ratings and reviews per manga, allowing users to share their opinions and recommendations.
+- Extensive File Support: Kavita supports a wide range of file formats including ZIP, RAR, RAR5, CBR, CBZ, CB7, CBT, TAR.GZ, 7ZIP/7Z, EPUB2, EPUB3, PDF, JPG/JPEG, PNG, WebP, GIF, AVIF.
-- Manga/Comic/Image Reader: A responsive manga reader with impressive caching, supports webtoon and double page reading modes.
+- Built-in Manga/Comic/Image Reader: Kavita comes with a responsive manga reader with impressive caching.
+It supports webtoon and double page reading modes, ensuring you never experience loading times when reading.
-- Book Reader: Customize your reading experience with font, spacing, margin, and other settings.
-Supports column and dual column mode.
-- Server and User Stats: View interesting statistics for your server and individual user accounts.
+- Server and User Stats: Kavita provides interesting stats for your whole server or you as an individual.
+This feature helps you understand your reading habits and preferences better.
-- Full Text Search: Quickly find what you want to read with the full text search feature.
-- Group and Organize Files: Organize your files with collections, reading lists, series relationships, and more.
-- Mixed Media Libraries: Light novels and manga can be organized together in mixed media libraries.
-- Fast and Efficient Library Scans: Kavita performs fast and efficient library scans, minimizing I/O operations.
-- Cool Statistics: Get cool statistics about your reading habits and user accounts.
-- Send to Kindle: Send content to Kindle or any email-supported device.
-- Built-in Child Accounts: Create child accounts with age restrictions and limited access to libraries.
-- Folder Watching: Automatically detect changes in folders without manual scans.
-- Rich Documentation: Access rich documentation to learn more about using Kavita.
-- Accessibility First: The app is designed with accessibility in mind, ensuring color contrast, screen reader, and keyboard-only support.
-- Available on Multiple Platforms: Kavita is available on Windows, Linux, macOS, Docker, and other platforms.
+- User Management and Sharing: With Kavita, you can create users and share your libraries with them.
+It also allows you to grant users permissions to view libraries or see different mixed-media collections.

 ## Links